MetaMask/metamask-docs/web3-services/gas-api/api-reference/basefeepercentile.md

 Returns the base fee percentile (50th percentile) of the specified blockchain network.

-For example, if the API returns a value of `20` GWEI, it means that 50% of the historical base fees are less than or equal to `20` GWEI.
+For example, if the API returns a value of `20` Gwei, it means that 50% of the historical base fees are less than or equal to `20` Gwei.

 This can be useful for users or applications to estimate the optimal gas price for transactions based on historical data.